Search Services

 Frequently asked questions (FAQs)

-Every referral we receive is ‘screened’ to ensure the referral meets the above criteria.
+Every referral we receive is ‘screened’ to ensure the referral meets our criteria.
 If the form is fully completed and there is enough information for us to identify appropriate equipment we will have this delivered to you.

 If we need to show you more complex equipment or assess you further, we will arrange to see you in clinic.
 We will contact you with appointment details.

 If we are unable to assess you for equipment because you don’t meet the service criteria we will send you a letter explaining this, and provide you with information on alternative sources for wheelchairs.
-In the event you might disagree with our decision you should discuss this with the person who filled out the referral form.
+If you disagree with our decision you should discuss this with the person who filled out the referral form.
 Our decision is based on the information they have provided.

 What don’t we provide?